Outset Medical Inc (OM) Shares Soar Above 1-Year High - News Heater

 OM’s Market Performance

-The stock of Outset Medical Inc (OM) has seen a -1.56% decrease in the past week, with a 15.48% rise in the past month, and a -46.10% fall in the past quarter.
-The volatility ratio for the week is 6.70%, and the volatility levels for the past 30 days are at 7.10% for OM.
-The simple moving average for the last 20 days is -0.35% for OM’s stock, with a simple moving average of -60.34% for the last 200 days.
+The stock of Outset Medical Inc (OM) has seen a 3.68% increase in the past week, with a 7.63% rise in the past month, and a -44.49% fall in the past quarter.
+The volatility ratio for the week is 6.83%, and the volatility levels for the past 30 days are at 7.02% for OM.
+The simple moving average for the last 20 days is -1.44% for OM stock, with a simple moving average of -60.15% for the last 200 days.

 Analysts’ Opinion of OM

-Volatility was left at 7.10%, however, over the last 30 days, the volatility rate increased by 6.70%, as shares surge +9.25% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +38.63% upper at present.
+Volatility was left at 7.02%, however, over the last 30 days, the volatility rate increased by 6.83%, as shares sank -0.88% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +43.88% upper at present.

-During the last 5 trading sessions, OM fell by -1.56%, which changed the moving average for the period of 200-days by -71.66% in comparison to the 20-day moving average, which settled at $5.71.
-In addition, Outset Medical Inc saw -78.04% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, OM rose by +3.68%, which changed the moving average for the period of 200-days by -72.47% in comparison to the 20-day moving average, which settled at $5.72.
+In addition, Outset Medical Inc saw 4.25% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading